binary-com/academy/_posts/en/2014-04-08-more-flexibility-less-complexity.md

 ---
 layout: post
-title: More flexibility, less complexity
+title: "More flexibility, less complexity"
+language: en
-permalink: /more-flexibility-less-complexity/
+permalink: /en/more-flexibility-less-complexity/
 excerpt: Timing and flexibility mean everything when you're trying to get in on a trade.
 Now we have two great features that will help you zero in on your perfect trade.
 ---